opencog/atomspace/opencog/atoms/base/README.md

 are kept *only* when an Atom is in an AtomSpace, and are *never* kept when an Atom is *not* in an AtomSpace!

-The use of naked, bare backpointers in the incoming set allows for faster dereferencing, avoiding the lock and the overhead of conveting weak pointers into strong pointers.
-The `#define USE_BARE_BACKPOINTER 1` is set.
+The use of naked, bare backpointers in the incoming set should have allowed for faster dereferencing, avoiding the lock and the overhead of conveting weak pointers into strong pointers.
+Unfortunately, nothing is gained, as the need to convert bare pointers into Handles appears to offset any gains.
+In fact, this conversion might even slow things down slightly.
+The `#define USE_BARE_BACKPOINTER 1` is *NOT* set.